I-Percy/Google-Search-Screenshots/README.md

 ## What it does

 - Opens Google by default (can be switched to Bing or DuckDuckGo) and runs whatever query you give it.
-- Captures the **full first results page** in a single tall image — everything from the top of the page down to the bottom of the results, including the AI Overview and all organic results.
+- Captures the **full first results page** in a single tall image, everything from the top of the page down to the bottom of the results.
 - Draws a blue banner across the top of the page: `Search query: "..."  |  Captured: YYYY-MM-DD HH:MM:SS`.
 - Saves the image to a folder (default `./screenshots`) with a name like `2026-07-28_10-54-09.png`.
 - Appends every run to `search_log.csv` (timestamp, query, file name) so you keep a history.
-- Uses your installed **Microsoft Edge** by default, so no separate browser download is required.
+- Uses installed **Microsoft Edge** by default, so no separate browser download is required.
+  - Not supported on Linux.

 ## Setup (one time)